TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/Immutable.md

 These conversions are used in the repository before write operations and after read operations.

 @snippet cs [..\Recipes.EntityFrameworkCore\Immutable\ImmutableRepository.cs] ImmutableRepository

+## LLBLGen Pro

+LLBLGen Pro supports 'action' specifications on entities, e.g. an entity can only be fetched, or fetched and updated, but e.g. not deleted.
+An entity that's marked as 'Read' can't be updated, deleted or inserted.
+The scope of the recipes in this cookbook however focus on immutable data in-memory.
+LLBLGen Pro does not directly support these objects, You can overcome this by using a pair of conversions between the immutable object and the mutable entity.

+@snippet cs [..\Recipes.LLBLGenPro\Recipes\Immutable\ReadOnlyEmployeeClassification.cs] <Constructor>(EmployeeClassificationEntity)

+@snippet cs [..\Recipes.LLBLGenPro\Recipes\Immutable\ReadOnlyEmployeeClassification.cs] ToEntity

+These conversions are used in the repository before write operations and after read operations.

+@snippet cs [..\Recipes.LLBLGenPro\Recipes\Immutable\ImmutableRepository.cs] ImmutableRepository

 ## NHibernate